containers/podman-desktop/website/docs/Installation/linux-install.md

 #### Procedure

-1. Download the ZIP archive from the [Git repository release assets](https://github.com/containers/podman-desktop/releases).
+1. Download the
+   `podman-desktop-<version>.tar.gz` archive from the [Git repository release assets](https://github.com/containers/podman-desktop/releases).
 2. Extract the content.
 3. Go to the extracted directory.
 4. Double-click on the `podman-desktop` executable file.